Geek Culture. Derby Attitude.

 I have this need to reinvent myself with the seasons.
 There’s something about the world changing outside that makes me want to evolve inside as well.
 Wardrobe, hobbies, and, at the moment, my apartment.
 (Although, if anyone has suggestions for learning archery, I’m all ears.
 It’s one of my spring/summer goals to become Legolas/Katniss haha..).
 Unfortunately, being on a grad student budget and living in the Midwest in January is counterproductive to my need to throw open the windows and repaint everything in sight.

 However, a small project is totally doable.
 I’ve been wanting to paint my dining room table for a while, it’s a hand me down from my grandparents and while it’s pretty, I want to make it my own.
 I settled on painted the bottom grey and the top white.
 But that seemed too boring.
 This table is used mostly for art projects and our weekly D&D sessions and just repainting was not enough.
 Chalkboard paint was not an option because of the mess and the fact that I hate chalk.
 After an hour wishing whiteboard paint existed I realized that you can find anything on Google and whatdya know- it does!
-Project planned.
+Whiteboard table project planned.
 Lets do this!

 I picked up whiteboard paint and high density foam rollers at the home improvement store.
 There was an option of getting a magnetic primer, but I decided that was not necessary for a table, plus I’m lazy.
 We started out by removing the legs and putting the table on the balcony on top of an old sheet.
 (No sanding inside, too much clean up!)
 We used a coarse sandpaper first and a finer one to finish smoothing the surface.